spacotto/grimoire/python/fn_definition.md

 | Default | `def func(a=10)` | If no argument is provided, it uses the value 10. |
 | Type-Hinted | `def func(a: int)` | Tells developers/tools what data type is expected. |

+### 4. How Data Flows
+1. Input: You pass an argument into the function call.
+2. Assignment: The parameter variable is "assigned" that value internally.
+3. Execution: The function uses that variable to perform its logic.
+4. Scope: Once the function finishes, the parameter variables are deleted from memory.

 ## Function Signatures: Explicit Return Hints
 In Python, specifying a return type (e.g., `-> None`) is part of **Type Hinting**.
 While the Python interpreter doesn't require it to run the code, it is a standard practice for maintainable software.